fhallee/cot-caught-detector/README.md

 # Automatic Cot-Caught Merger Detection

-This repository contains code for automatically detecting the cot-caught merger in American English dialects using a machine learning approach.
+This repository contains code for automatically detecting the cot-caught vowel merger in American English dialects using a machine learning approach.

 ## Overview